 - Implement the updated ABC Comprehensive Plan.

-- Update existing adopted land development policies and regulations, particularly those related to coordinating land use with transportation systems and integrating encouraging mixed-use development.
+- Update existing adopted land development policies and regulations, particularly those related to coordinating land use with transportation systems and encouraging mixed-use development.

 - Ensure protections for established neighborhoods and special places.